Building a Jamstack blog with free Cloudflare hosting and SEO

 Open Graph tags make your site pop more when it is linked on social media.
 Think of those posts on Facebook or Twitter that shows you a linked website with an image and a headline.

-Open nuxt.config.js
+Open nuxt.config.ts

 and add the following metadata with your website's information: